SheathedBlade/The-World-of-Luciradis/content/Characters/Rietta Wrynia.md

 Rietta mainly dons her comfortable alchemist outfit, which consists of {torso clothing I know there's a lab coat-esque aesthetic with a vest}, **black, tight-fitting shorts** with **sheer tights** underneath, and {I'll have to think about boots}.
 For her work, she does carry around her **owl horn-rimmed glasses**, with a black frame with golden metal engravings.
 Rietta only uses her glasses for precise alchemical work.

 She is often seen with alchemical gadgets and concoctions, though a fairly recent addition to her arsenal is a very unique firearm that utilizes her alchemical compounds.
 The firearm dismantles into three parts for portability, and it can easily be put back together for a combat situation.
-She commonly stores the weapon into a inconspicuous bag, along with reserves of ammunition, in the form of caladonic steel bullets, and dangerous alchemical solutions that coat the bullet to give it special effects.
+She commonly stores the weapon into a inconspicuous bag, along with reserves of ammunition, in the form of [[Catalog of Materials#Caladonic Steel|caladonic steel]] bullets, and dangerous alchemical solutions that coat the bullet to give it special effects.

 ![[Aith_Merille_1.webp]]
 _Credit: @MonsterOfSukeP_